serpentine-h2020/serpentine/notebooks/solarmach/README.md

 # Run
 1. Open your terminal/command line/Anaconda prompt.
 2. In the terminal, navigate to the downloaded (extracted) folder `notebooks/solarmach` that contains the file `solarmach.ipynb`
-3. Make sure the corresponding conda environment is activated by running `conda activate serpentine` in the terminal.
+3. Make sure the corresponding conda environment is activated by running `conda activate solarmach` in the terminal.
 4. Run `jupyter notebook solarmach.ipynb`
 5. Your standard web-browser should now open the Jupyter Notebook.